The easiest and cheapest way to find out your criminal record is to apply for a copy of your police records from the

 - You can apply via your local Police Force.
 Each police force normally has a form to complete, which is usually available online but can also be requested in writing.

 - ACRO provides Subject Access disclosures from the Police National Computer on behalf of most police forces in England and Wales (apart from Derbyshire, Gwent and Sussex), Northern Ireland, Jersey and the Isle of Man.
-Requests can be made by post or online service.
+Requests can be made by post or online.
 Details of both can be found here.
 ACRO also have a useful FAQ page providing additional information on SAR’s.

 - If you want a copy of all of your personal data, you should make sure that you request to see both PNC data and any information held locally by your local police force.